-B3.5 Built form and context > 3.5.2 Overshadowing Objectives Controls O1 To minimise overshadowing to adjoining properties.
-C1 The development is designed so that: a) sunlight is provided to at least 50% (or 35m2 with a minimum dimension of 2.5m, whichever is the lesser) of the main ground level private open space of adjacent properties for a minimum of 2 hours between 9am and 3pm on 21 June.
-Where existing overshadowing is greater than this, sunlight is not further reduced; and b) north facing windows to upper level habitable rooms of adjacent dwellings receive at least 3 hours of sun between 9am and 3pm on 21 June over a portion of their surface.
-C2 Lot orientation may make C1 above difficult to achieve so a reduced amount of solar access may be considered, provided the proposed building complies with all setback controls.
-Note: For land adjoining open space also refer to Section 3.10.1.
+B3.5 Built form and context ▶ 3.5.2 Oversh adowing Objectives Controls Objectives O1 To minimise overshadowing to adjoining properties.
+Red 104 Min CR 2015 Annels Aled 104 Min CR 2015 Annels a) sunlight is provided to at leas: 50% (or 35m2 with a minimum dimension of 2.5m, whichever is the lesser) of the main ground level private open space of adjacent properties for a minimum of 2 hours between sam and 3pm on 21 June.
+Where existing overshadowing is greater than this, sunlight is not further reduced; and b) north facing windows to upper level habitable rooms of adjacent dwellings receive at least 3 hours of sun between 9am and 3pm on 21 June over a portion